SparkJoyo/SparkJoy/backend/app/services/story_agent/readme.md

 - **Key Characters:**
   - Olivia, a curious and proud 3-year-old
   - A flock of talking ducks with funny personalities
-- **Core Theme Alignment:** Highlights Olivia’s achievement of zipping her jacket as a magical milestone while weaving in the joy of outdoor park fun with imaginative duck interactions.
+- **Core Theme Alignment:** Highlights Olivia's achievement of zipping her jacket as a magical milestone while weaving in the joy of outdoor park fun with imaginative duck interactions.

 ### Concept 3
-- **Title:** Olivia’s Zipper Adventure
+- **Title:** Olivia's Zipper Adventure
 - **Logline:** Olivia masters her jacket zipper with a "Zzzzzzip!" and embarks on a park quest to share her snack with hungry ducks.
 - **Plot Summary:** Olivia beams with pride as she zips her jacket all by herself, hearing the satisfying "Zzzzzzip!" sound for the first time.
-Ready for an adventure, she marches to the park with a bag of breadcrumbs, where she becomes the ducks’ new best friend by sharing her treat.
+Ready for an adventure, she marches to the park with a bag of breadcrumbs, where she becomes the ducks' new best friend by sharing her treat.
 - **Key Characters:**
   - Olivia, a brave and excited 3-year-old
   - A waddling duck family eager for snacks
-- **Core Theme Alignment:** Emphasizes Olivia’s sense of accomplishment in zipping her jacket independently and pairs it with the delightful outdoor experience of feeding ducks at the park.
+- **Core Theme Alignment:** Emphasizes Olivia's sense of accomplishment in zipping her jacket independently and pairs it with the delightful outdoor experience of feeding ducks at the park.